 Do You Need to Hire a Dog Bite Lawyer in Albuquerque?

-You may learn after trying to obtain compensation for your medical bills and other damages that a pet owner is not willing to cooperate.
+You may learn after trying to obtain compensation for your medical bills and other damages that a pet owner is not willing to cooperate with.
 The owner of the dog may be refuting fault or refusing to give you his or her insurance information.
 Even if the pet owner is cooperating, it may be a challenge to get the homeowners’ insurance company to pay enough.
 In these circumstances, an experienced and local Albuquerque dog bite attorney can help you protect your rights and make a claim to maximum financial compensation.

-Common Dog Bite Injuries and Damages
+What Are Some Common Dog Bite Injuries and Damages?

 - Puncture wounds